nbfigueroa/kuka_interface_packages/README.md

 rosrun kuka_fri_bridge run_lwr.sh
 ```

-Once this is done, run the script in the teach pad correctly until you get the message ```FRI Succesfully opened```, then you must press the ```PageDown`` key twice and afterwords type:
+Once this is done, run the script in the teach pad correctly until you get the message ```FRI Succesfully opened```, then you must press the ```PageDown`` key twice and afterwards type:
 ```
 KUKA> control 1
 ```